 The small craters of Armstrong, Aldrin, & Collins appear near the Apollo 11 landing site, around 50 kilometers away from where Armstrong and Aldrin touched down in 1969.

 Schiller is an unusual, elongated crater on the Moon’s surface.
-Measuring approximately 180 kilometers in length but only 70 kilometers wide, its peculiar shape has led to many theories regarding its formation.
 Through a telescope, Schiller’s oblong appearance, central ridges, and complex surrounding area make it an intriguing target for lunar observation.
 Its unique appearance sets it apart from the more common circular craters and adds to the diversity of features that make the Moon a continually engaging object to explore.

 The overlapping craters of Theophilus, Cyrillus, and Catharina make a prominent “L” shaped appearance on the waxing crescent Moon.
 In addition to overlapping craters, craters or “craterlets” within larger craters can be observed, the most famous of these being Clavius, a monster crater measuring 150 miles (232 km) wide and deep enough to fit most of the Rocky Mountains inside.
 Clavius has dozens of craterlets, which make for a great resolution test for either your telescope or local seeing conditions.
 The crater Cassini shows two funny-looking round craters within its raised rim, appearing like a face with unequal eyes.

-Montes Apenninus, also referred to as the Appennines, is one of the most striking mountain ranges on the Moon.
-Extending over 600 kilometers, these mountains rise to heights of up to 5 kilometers.
-Through a telescope, Montes Apenninus appears as a jagged and imposing chain of peaks, particularly striking near the terminator, where shadows are elongated.
+Through a telescope, Montes Apenninus, one of the most striking mountain ranges on the Moon, appears as a jagged and imposing chain of peaks, particularly striking near the terminator, where shadows are elongated.
 The range is best observed during the first quarter phase of the moon, when it is prominently highlighted.

 The tallest lunar mountains are similar to many on Earth, with Mons Huygens at 18,000 ft or 5.5 km, rivaling some of the tallest of our own planet’s summits – though you’d be able to see a lot more from the top owing to the Moon’s lack of an atmosphere and smaller diameter.
 The Alpine Valley shows prominent graben.

-Lunar domes are intriguing geological features on the Moon’s surface that have fascinated astronomers for centuries.
-These domes are thought to be extinct, partially buried shield volcanoes and are characterized by their gentle slopes and wide bases.
-They typically rise between 100 and 120 meters above the lunar surface and can span up to 20 kilometers in diameter.
-Observing lunar domes is a rewarding experience for amateur astronomers with moderate-sized telescopes.
-The best time to observe these domes is when the Sun’s light is striking the lunar surface at a shallow angle, as is the case along the terminator during the lunar sunrise or sunset.
+Observing lunar domes, an intriguing geological feature on the Moon’s surface, is a rewarding experience for amateur astronomers with moderate-sized telescopes.
+The best time to observe these domes is when the sun’s light is striking the lunar surface at a shallow angle, as is the case along the terminator during the lunar sunrise or sunset.
 The low angle of illumination casts long shadows, emphasizing the contours of the domes and making them more visible.
-These features offer vital clues to the Moon’s volcanic history and the geophysical processes that have shaped our natural satellite.

 The Lunar X and Lunar V are fascinating clair-obscur effects that appear on the Moon under specific lighting conditions.
 The Lunar X is an X-shaped feature created by the interplay of sunlight and shadows on the rims and walls of various craters.
 Similarly, the Lunar V is a V-shaped pattern.
 Both appear at the same time and are visible prominently for several hours around the first quarter (or half-illuminated) Moon.